camaraproject/Governance/ProjectCharter.md

 ## Governance

-**Steering Committee**

-At the inception of the Project, the Steering Committee is composed of one Project participant appointed by each organization named in the Project’s [PARTICIPANTS.MD](./PARTICIPANTS.MD) file.
-Each organization appointing a Steering Committee participant agrees to allow the display of its logo, pursuant to applicable and reasonable trademark guidelines, in the Project’s repositories and in materials describing the function and mission of the Project.
+**Technical Steering Committee (TSC)**

+The Technical Steering Committee is composed of:
+-	10 representatives of Sub Projects as selected by the Maintainers (“Sub Project representatives”);
+-	3 representatives of the End-User Council as selected by the End-User Council (“EUC representatives”);
+-	1 non-voting representative of the GSMA and
+-	1 non-voting representative of the TMForum

+Any Maintainer may nominate themselves or another Maintainer of any Sub Project for consideration as a Sub Project representative.
+The Maintainers will vote using ranked choice voting (or another method approved by the TSC) and those 10 nominees receiving the highest number of votes will be elected as Sub Project representatives.

+Any participant of the EUC may recommend any participant of the EUC for consideration as a EUC representative.
+EUC participants will vote using ranked choice voting (or another method approved by the TSC) and those 3 nominees receiving the highest number of votes will be elected as EUC representatives.

+TSC commitments will be 15 months.
+The first twelve months will be duties as described herein.
+The final three months will be non-voting, shepherding of incoming TSC members to maintain council continuity.

+The TSC includes one non-voting participant from both GSMA and TM Forum.

+All voting TSC participants will vote using ranked choice voting (or another method approved by the TSC) to determine the chair.

-Following inception of the Project, the Steering Committee may (a) add additional organizations, or remove existing organizations, that can name representatives to the Steering Committee, or (b) choose an alternative approach for determining the voting members of the Steering Committee (any such alternative approach will be documented in the Project’s repository).
-Any meetings of the Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.
+The TSC may choose an alternative approach for determining the voting participants of the TSC (any such alternative approach will be documented in the Project’s repository).
+Any meetings of the TSC are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

-A Steering Committee participant can - in case of absence or unavailability - send a representative as stand-in (a “Proxy”).
-The Steering Committee has to be informed before a representation including the duration of it.
-Each Steering Committee participant shall name a default stand-in (and mark it with “Representative” in the respective column of the [PARTICIPANTS.MD](./PARTICIPANTS.MD) file).
-Any Steering Committee participant who fails to attend, or to have a Proxy attend on their behalf, more than 30% of the meetings of the Steering Committee in any six-month period will lose the right to vote, and will not be counted for quorum purposes, on the Steering Committee until that Steering Committee participant has attended two consecutive meetings of the Steering Committee (with their vote restored as of the second meeting).
+The TSC may approve an alternate attendance policy.
+Any TSC participant who fails to attend, or to have a alternate attend on their behalf, more than 30% of the meetings of the TSC in any six-month period will lose the right to vote, and will not be counted for quorum purposes, on the TSC until that TSC participant has attended two consecutive meetings of the TSC (with their vote restored as of the second meeting).

 The technical roles of the Sub Projects and Working Groups are described in the [Project Structure And Roles](./ProjectStructureAndRoles.md) file.
-The Steering Committee may adopt or modify roles so long as the roles are documented in the [Project Structure And Roles](./ProjectStructureAndRoles.md) file.
+The TSC may adopt or modify roles so long as the roles are documented in the [Project Structure And Roles](./ProjectStructureAndRoles.md) file.
 Participation in the Project through becoming a Project participant is open to anyone so long as they abide by the terms of this Charter.

-The Steering Committee may (1) establish workflow procedures for the submission, approval, and closure/archiving of Sub Projects and Working Groups, (2) set requirements for the promotion of Project participants from one technical role to another, and (3) amend, adjust, refine and/or eliminate any technical roles, and create new roles, and publicly document any roles, as it sees fit.
+The TSC may (1) establish workflow procedures for the submission, approval, and closure/archiving of Sub Projects and Working Groups, (2) set requirements for the change of Project participants from one technical role to another, and (3) amend, adjust, refine and/or eliminate any technical roles, create new roles, and publicly document any roles, as it sees fit.

-Responsibilities: The Steering Committee is responsible for all aspects of oversight relating to the Project, which may include:
+Responsibilities: The TSC is responsible for all aspects of oversight relating to the Project, which may include:
-- incubating, changing (coordinating the technical direction) and removing of the Project (including the Project’s organization and the Project’s Steering Committee instance);
 - approving Sub Project proposals (including, but not limited to, incubation, deprecation, and changes to a Sub Project’s scope);
 - organizing Sub Projects and removing Sub Projects;
 - creating and removing of Working Groups to focus on cross-project technical issues and requirements;
 - appointing representatives to work with other open source or open standards communities;
+- determining the release cadence of the Sub Projects and the scope of the releases;
+- approve election processes for the technical Project;
 - establishing community norms, workflows, issuing releases, and security issue reporting policies;
 - approving and implementing policies and processes for contributing (to be published in the [Contribution Guidelines](./CONTRIBUTING.md)) and coordinating with LF Projects to resolve matters or concerns that may arise as set forth in this Charter;
 - discussions, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
-- coordinating any marketing, events, or communications regarding the Project.
+- receive and resolve escalations from Sub Projects on blocked topics or areas where Sub Projects are seeking input from the TSC, i.e. when the established decision process did not end up in a resolution for that topic at Sub Project level.

+**End-User Council**

+The EUC is composed of individuals employed by organizations that use CAMARA APIs and can provide feedback on how those APIs work.
+EUC participants are expected to consist primarily of developers but telecommunications companies and aggregators could also qualify if they utilize APIs to build projects or services for their own use.
+If there is a question as to whether a particular organization qualifies to appoint someone to the EUC, the TSC will decide.

+The EUC is expected to meet monthly, and EUC meetings will be open to the public.

 ## Decision Making